palnabarun/palnabarun/README.md

 - :telescope: I work on Upstream Kubernetes at [VMware Tanzu][vmware].
 - :sunflower: I contribute to open source projects in my free time, notably [Kubernetes][kubernetes] and [Python India][pythonindia].
+- :gear: I have been involved with the Kubernetes Release Team since Kubernetes 1.17 and have been the Enhancements Lead for 1.19 and incoming Release Lead for 1.21.
 - :speech_balloon: Ask me about Age of Empires 2, Finance, Python, Kubernetes, DevSecOps, and F/LOSS communities.
 - :mailbox: Reach out to me at `hey [at] naba [dot] run`, `theonlynabarun` on [Twitter][twitter], or at `nabarun` on `irc.freenode.net`.
 - :pencil: I write occasionally on my [blog][blog].